 Thom Badings

-I am a PhD candidate with the Department of Software Science at the Radboud University in Nijmegen, the Netherlands, under supervision of Dr. Nils Jansen and Prof. dr. Marielle Stoelinga.
+I am a postdoctoral research associate with the Oxford Control and Verification Group at the University of Oxford.
+My main research interests are broadly on the intersection between systems & control, formal verification, and AI.
+Between 2020 and 2024, I was a PhD candidate with the Department of Software Science at the Radboud University in Nijmegen, the Netherlands, under supervision of Dr. Nils Jansen and Prof. dr. Marielle Stoelinga.
 As a researcher, I am part of PrimaVera, an academic consortium on the topic of predictive maintenance.
 Before starting my PhD in September 2020, I studied Industrial Engineering and Management at the University of Groningen, with a specialization in Smart Systems in Control and Automation.

 Research interests